Are LG Solar panels any good?

 From this list, LG are still the ones with the longest trading history and most brand equity.

 Are they any good though?
 And what is the range like?

 The short answer is yes…they make a wonderful solar panel.
 In recent years they have had three main solar panels for sale in Australia: The Neon R, Neon 2 and Mono X. The latter has been phased out in Australia and is not currently available, which leaves the Neon series.
-The Neon R is the flagship panel and has an efficiency rating of 21.7%, which ranks it as the second most efficient solar panel in the world in 2020.
+The Neon R is the flagship panel and has an efficiency rating of 21.7%, which ranks it as the second most efficient solar panel in the world.
 The Neon 2 is slightly less efficient but still comes in at 20.7 – which is still 4th on the list of most efficient solar panels.
 The Mono X was the more cost-effective version for LG and as a result was less efficient and also came with a shorter warranty period of only 15-years.

 So, what’s the warranty like on the LG Neon series?

 To give you another short answer… very good!
 They offer a full 25-year product and performance warranty.
 This puts them right at the top of the pile again, along with Hyundai, Q Cell and SunPower who also offer a 25-year product warranty as well as the more standard 25-year efficiency warranty.

 Not all 25-year warranties are created equal though.
 While all the above brands offer 25-year warranties at the time of writing, it would be safe to assume that LG have the most skin the game to make sure these warranties are honoured.
 The solar industry is not going to be this fruitful for ever and when demand starts to dip globally, not all manufacturers are going to stand the test of time.
 LG have more reason to honour the warranties of their solar panels that most brands as they know that you are also a potential lifelong customer of theirs for their TVs, fridges, washing machines and other applies.
 These products are all sold under the same ABN in Australia so I don’t think there is a safer warranty in the solar industry.